 Naval Research Laboratory, Stennis Space Center The circulation in the Mediterranean Sea is extremely complex, consisting of numerous eddies and current meanders, particularly along the north African coast, in the Algerian basin and throughout the Ionian and Levantine basins.
 Satellite IR and CZCS imagery as well as recent hydrographic surveys (for example the POEM program) reveal a picture of the general circulation in the western and eastern Mediterranean consisting of sub-basin-scale gyres and interconnecting jets.
-There are many physical factors which exert an influence on the dynamics of the circulation of the Mediterranean Sea; wind stress, hydraulic controlled inflow /outflow through the Straits of Gibraltar and Sicily, intermediate and deep water formation, thermohaline forced circulation and topography.
-Various versions of the NRL primitive equations ocean circulation model are used to systematically study the affects of these various forcing mechanisms, individually and in combination, on the circulation dynamics of the Mediterranean Sea.
-While the general results from various case studies involving wind, hydraulic, thermohaline and topographic forcing suggest that no one mechanism dominates the complex Mediterranean topographic BCMWF winds for the period 1981 to 1989 with observational data, both satellite IR and hydrographic, suggest that the winds play a major role in the evolution of the sub-basin-scale gyres seen in the Mediterranean Sea.
-Model The NRL multi-layer primitive equations ocean circulation model is a derivative of the HURP BITE and TMOMESON (2000 Culf of Mavieo medel A full description of the basic
+There are many physical factors which exert an influence on the dynamics of the circulation of the Mediterranean Sea; wind stress, hydraulic controlled inflow/outflow through the Straits of Gibraltar and Sicily, intermediate and deep water formation, thermohaline forced circulation and topography.
+Xarious versions of the NRL primitive equations ocean circulation model are used to systematically study the affects of these various forcing mechanisms, individually and in combination, on the circulation dynamics of the Mediterranean Sea.
+While the general results from various case studies involving wind, hydraulic, thermohaline and topographic forcing suggest that no one mechanism dominates the complex Mediterranean circulation and that non-linear interactions between the directly forced motions and internal flow instabilities play an important role, comparisons of model results from experiments using the ECMWF winds for the period 1981 to 1989 with observational data, both satellite IR and hydrographic, suggest that the winds play a major role in the evolution of the sub-basin-scale gyres seen in the Mediterranean Sea.
+Model The NRL multi-layer primitive equations ocean circulation model is a derivative of the HUED BITER and THODESON (1990) Curl of Maxim model A full deviative of the HUED BITER and THODESON (2000) for the Maxim model A full deviative of the

 Model The NRL multi-layer primitive equations ocean circulation model is a derivative of the HURLBURT and THOMPSON (1980) Gulf of Mexico model.
 A full description of the basic model is presented by WALLCRAFT (1991).
 The version used for most of the recent dynamical studies in the Mediterranean Sea is a three layer, finite depth, hydrodynamic, spherical coordinate version of the basic model.
 The model domain is presented in figure 1.
 The lateral boundaries for the model are taken at the 200m isobath.
 The initial layer thicknesses are take to be 200m for the upper layer representing the Modified Atlantic Water (MAW), 400m for the second layer representing the Levantine Intermediate Water (LIW) and the remainder in the third layer to the bottom topography representing the Mediterranean Deep Water (MDW).
-The inflow boundary condition was specified as a steady inflow of 1.2sv through the Strait of Gibraltar in the upper layer with conpensating outflow in the second layer.
+The inflow boundary condition was specified as a steady inflow of 1.2sw through the Strait of Gibraltar in the upper layer with conpensating outflow in the second layer.
 The formation of LIW is parameterized as a steady detrainment for the upper layer to the second layer in the eastern Mediterranean basin.